bcgov/nr-forest-client/backend/docs/MAIL_FORMAT.md

 - name (The legal name of the client)
 - status (Actual status on Oracle)
 - type (Type of the client on Oracle)
-- identifier (The incorporation number for this client on Oracle)
+- identifier (The registration number for this client on Oracle)

 The file name for this is [matched.html](src/main/resources/templates/matched.html) and can be found inside the [src/main/resources/templates/](src/main/resources/templates/) folder.